TITLE 19 NATURAL RESOURCES AND WILDLIFE

 I. Definitions beginning with the letter “I”.

-(1) “Illegal gas” means gas produced from a gas well in excess of the division-determined allowable.
+(1) “Illegal gas” means gas produced from a gas well exceeding the division-determined allowable.

-(2) “Illegal oil” means oil produced in excess of the allowable the division fixes.
+(2) “Illegal oil” means oil produced exceeding the allowable the division fixes.

 (3) “Illegal product” means a product of illegal gas or illegal oil.